 You have a couple of options for serving this meal.

-You can eat the chicken and veggies as is, or wrap everything in a flour tortilla.
-If you omit the tortillas, this dish is gluten free and low carb.
+You can eat the chicken and veggies as is, or wrap everything in a flour tortilla or corn tortilla.
+If you omit the tortillas, this dish is gluten-free and low carb.

 Either with or without the tortilla, you can add any toppings that your family enjoys.
 Setting up a fajita bar is a great way to serve a crowd.
 Another benefit is, there will be enough choices to please everyone.